 2. Nigerian High Commission – South Africa

-About: The role of the Nigerian High Commission in SA is to organize, advance and safeguard the interests of Government of the Federal Republic of Nigeria within South Africa with the ultimate aim of enhancing Nigeria’s security and socio-economic advancement.
+About: The role of the Nigerian High Commission in South Africa is to organize, advance and safeguard the interests of Government of the Federal Republic of Nigeria within South Africa with the ultimate aim of enhancing Nigeria’s security and socio-economic advancement.

 1. Nigerian Union South Africa (NUSA)

-About: NUSA is a registered non-profit organisation that is recognized by the Consulate General of Nigeria as the official body that represents all Nigerians in South Africa, regardless of their language, state of origin and ethnicity.
+About: NUSA is a registered non-profit organisation that is recognised by the Consulate General of Nigeria as the official body that represents all Nigerians in South Africa, regardless of their language, state of origin and ethnicity.
 The organisation is about “Unity in Diversity” and it represents the interests of Nigerians in South Africa.
-NUSA works closely with the Nigerian High Commission and the Consulate General of Nigeria to address injustices against Nigerians living in South Africa.
+The Nigerian Union South Africa works closely with the Nigerian High Commission and the Consulate General of Nigeria to address injustices against Nigerians living in South Africa.